 Founded in 2004, Asilia was created by the coming together of a few small, but highly reputed owner-run safari companies, including one of the oldest safari companies in the world.
 Most of the founders are still involved and over the years we have carefully cultivated the successful blend of professional business and unique bush expertise that delivers world-class safari experiences.

-We are proud to have created the best operation in the Serengeti/Masai Mara ecosystem and we have used this ‘backbone’ of a leading position in Africa’s number 1 World Heritage site to pioneer responsible tourism to new areas: the wild southern area of Tarangire National Park, the remote Mara River region of Serengeti National Park, the newly formed Mara Naboisho Conservancy, Africa’s largest island National Park Rubondo Island and the new development of Gorongosa National Park in Mozambique – arguably Africa’s most inspiring national park restoration project.
+We are proud to have created the best operation in the Serengeti/Masai Mara ecosystem and we have used this ‘backbone’ of a leading position in Africa’s number 1 World Heritage site to pioneer responsible tourism to new areas: the wild southern area of Tarangire National Park, the remote Mara River region of Serengeti National Park, the newly formed Mara Naboisho Conservancy and Africa’s largest island National Park Rubondo Island.

 Many of the original founders are still actively involved with Asilia, and they work to develop conservation areas, to train our young guides, or to guide you!